 But with everything disrupted and broken – homes, roads, medical centres – some people didn’t have the resources even to start.

 The UK public had generously supported our Hurricane Appeal last year.
-This meant that we could use donated funds, combined with UK government support, to give grants to the worst-hit families for three months.
+This meant that we could use donated funds, combined with support from the UK government’s Department for International Development, to give grants to the worst-hit families for three months.